-There are few lessons that we can learn with this accident,
+There are a few lessons that we can learn with this accident,

 - Always collect the evidence diligently, photos, witnesses and record video conversations.

-- In case of you not being at fault and other party not agreeing with you, leave the dispute to your insurance company, that’s why you pay them.
+- In case of you not being at fault and another party not agreeing with you, leave the dispute to your insurance company, that’s why you pay them.

-- In case you don’t have an insurance, see the options to claim legally.
+- In case you don’t have insurance, see the options to claim legally.